 The average of the marks scored in both the two tests will be considered for final grading.

-Laboratory work will be based on the experiments.
-The distribution of marks for term work shall be as follows: Laboratory work (Performance of Experiments): 15 Marks Journal Documentation (Write-up and solution of selected problem statement): 10 marks
+Journal Documentation (Write-up and solution of selected problem statement): 10 marks

 The final certification and acceptance of term work will be subject to satisfactory performance of laboratory work and upon fulfilling minimum passing criteria in the term work.